ianling/mumpy/README.md

 * MumpyEvent.USER_BANNED
     * Fired when anyone is banned from the server.
 * MumpyEvent.USER_STATS_UPDATED
     * Fired when updated stats about a user are received.
+This happens after the client specifically requests stats about a user.
 * MumpyEvent.MESSAGE_RECEIVED
     * Fired when a text message is received.
 * MumpyEvent.MESSAGE_SENT
     * Fired when the client sends a text message.
 * MumpyEvent.AUDIO_TRANSMISSION_RECEIVED
     * Fired when the client has received a complete audio transmission from the server.
+* MumpyEvent.AUDIO_TRANSMISSION_SENT
+    * Fired when the client has sent a complete audio transmission to the server.
+* MumpyEvent.AUDIO_DISABLED
+    * Fired when the client disables audio processing.
+This happens when the client fails to initialize the chosen audio codec, or does not support any of the server's audio codecs.
+* MumpyEvent.AUDIO_ENABLED
+    * Fired when the client enables audio processing.
+This happens when the client initially connects to the server and successfully initializes an audio codec, and when
 * MumpyEvent.BANLIST_MODIFIED
     * Fired when the server's ban list is modified.